 We may earn income from links in this post.
 Please read this Disclosure for details.

-If you love food and want to experience some of Italy’s best regional cuisine, you should consider including a Florence food tour as part of your itinerary.
+If you love food and want to experience some of Italy’s best regional cuisine and wines, you should definitely include a Florence food tour as part of your itinerary.

 After all, a visit to Italy isn’t complete without sampling Tuscan cheese, sipping Chianti, munching on cantucci (also known as biscotti) and exploring delicious regional dishes.